ovity/octotree/README.md

 When that happens, Octotree will ask for your [GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).
 If you don't already have one, [create one](https://github.com/settings/tokens/new?scopes=repo&description=Octotree%20browser%20extension), then copy and paste it into the token textbox in the Settings screen.
 Note that the minimal scopes that should be granted are `public_repo` and `repo` (if you need access to private repositories).

 **No BS Policy**: Octotree doesn't collect/share/care about your data at all.
-It stores the access token in your browser local storage and uses it only to communicate with GitHub API (see the code that does that [here](https://github.com/ovity/octotree/blob/559291ed9017f0c3429bc49419d001d9ea0ac510/src/adapters/github.js#L296-L313)).
+It stores the access token in your [browser storage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) and uses it only to communicate with GitHub API (see the code that does that [here](https://github.com/ovity/octotree/blob/559291ed9017f0c3429bc49419d001d9ea0ac510/src/adapters/github.js#L296-L313)).

-**Access tokens are stored in the browser's local storage, only enter access tokens when you use a trusted computer.**
+**Access tokens are stored in the browser storage, only enter access tokens when you use a TRUSTED computer.**

 ### Multiple Access Tokens (Pro)

 If you have multiple GitHub accounts with access to different private repositories, you can let Octotree know which access token to use for which account.
 When you login to GitHub with an account, Octotree will use the matching token to make API requests to GitHub.
 If you don't login to GitHub or if the account you login is not in the account list, Octotree will use the default access token.

 Go to Settings and click the + icon to add more accounts.
-Similar to access token, these accounts and tokens are stored in the browser's local storage.
+Similar to access token, these accounts and tokens are stored in the browser's storage.
+Therefore, only enter these on a TRUSTED computer.

 ![Multiple GitHub accounts](docs/pro-ma.jpg)